aclaflin/LULUCF/README.md

 # Land use, land use change, and forestry

 Notes and comments are indicated with **[bold, bracketed text]** Other text and equations are pulled out of simulation files from Energy Innovations.
 Some edits made for clarity.
-Data input files are publicly available (https://us.energypolicy.solutions/docs/download.html) and also copied here for accessibility and versin control.
+Data input files are publicly available (https://us.energypolicy.solutions/docs/download.html) and also copied here for accessibility and version control.

 Energy Innovations: https://github.com/Energy-Innovation/eps-minnesota